-As Belgium experiences stricter covid restrictions, never has it been more important to support the small local businesses which not only give our neighborhoods character, but nourish our communities.
+Supporting the small local businesses which give our neighborhoods character, and nourish our communities is important to our residents.
 For this edition of our series on the our Top 5 tips for residents at Morton Place, we focus on the outdoor food markets which are steps from Morton Place.
 A few minutes from Morton Place Chatelain is the the Wednesday afternoon market on the Place du Chatelain.
 Morton Place Louise and Parvis are steps from the market on the Parvis de Saint Gilles.
 This market is open almost daily as of 7.30 am until about lunch time with the exception of Mondays when it is closed, and Thursdays when it is open from 12-10pm.
 Not only do these markets feature farm to table ingredients but food stalls as well.
-Enjoy the Top 5 tips shared by our favorite foodie Chloé of Brussels Kitchen picking out the best food for you to enjoy at home, please support our friends and neighbors while staying safe.
+Enjoy the Top 5 tips shared by our favorite foodie Chloé of @brusselskitchen picking out the best food for you to enjoy during your time in Brussels.

 – Tanya, founder @Morton Place

-Despite covid and the darker autumn skies, our markets are open, thriving and they need us!
 Brussels has one of the coolest outdoor markets scenes in Europe, with street food stalls that would rival those of any indoor food market in London or Madrid.
 You’d think we’d have more covered markets but no – in Belgium it’s outside rain or shine.
-And now more than ever, our local markets of the Chatelain and Parvis need our support.

 We have selected our favorite stands – food, but not only – from the Châtelain and Parvis de Saint-Gilles markets.
-Because even your meal can no longer to be enjoyed on the spot, it’s nice to look your chef in the eye, exchange a few words and say thank you before enjoying your meal at home Let’s go.
+Because it’s nice to look your chef in the eye, exchange a few words and say thank you before enjoying your meal either on the spot or take away to enjoy at home Let’s go.

 Favorite market stalls at the Marché de Chatelain